 These delicious gluten-free and vegan coconut flour pancakes are the perfect healthy breakfast.
 They have crispy, golden edges and the crunch of chia seeds, the seductive sweetness of bananas, and the nutty goodness of buckwheat and oats.
 They are also vegan, gluten-free, nut-free and soy-free.

-If a clean, delicious breakfast is what you're looking for in the midst of a season of excesses, I've got for you today the perfect recipe.
+If a clean, delicious breakfast recipe is what you're looking for in the midst of a season of excesses, I've got it for you.
 It's for my Vegan Gluten-free Coconut Flour Pancakes, and I can promise you will love them, whether or not you are gluten-free.

 These are made with buckwheat flour, oat flour and coconut flour and you stir into them a couple of blended bananas, nondairy milk, a soupcon of vanilla, and chia seeds for some crunch and more healthful goodness.